FOSS4GAcademy/GST104FOSS4GLabs/Module 2 Lab/QGIS 2.8 and Inkscape 0.91/Module 2 Lab.md

 The Lambert azimuthal, Albers equal-area, Bonne equal-area, and Lambert conformal conic projections are examples of suitable projections for mapping the entire U.S.

 Because it has two standard parallels, the Albers equal-area projection is particularly good for larger countries with a significant east-west extent.
-Let’s try Albers on our map.
+We can also try Albers on our map.

 23. Once again, open the Project Properties, select the CRS tab, and choose USA\_Contiguous\_Albers\_Equal\_Area\_Conic (EPSG: 102003) as the CRS.